 Question: What do I mean by a low gear?

 Answer: low enough to be able to spin at 80+ rpm (rather than having to “grind”) up a 12-15% climb.

 The consensus is that spinning is the most efficient way to climb for most people (if you’ve been watching the Tour, you won’t need reminding).
-Tour riders don’t need a very low gear because they can produce enough power (350+ watts) to spin up the whole of a 10k climb (+ most Alpine climbs are not that steep.
+Tour riders don’t need a very low gear because they can maintain enough power (350+ watts) to spin up the whole of a 10k climb (+ most Alpine climbs are not that steep.
 The iconic Alpe d’Huez has an average gradient of 8% with nothing steeper than 11%).
-By contrast, recreational riders typically produce half that power (+ our climbs are often steeper – even if they are much shorter).
+By contrast, recreational riders typically produce less than half that power and face much steeper climbs (even if they are also much shorter).

-The good news for those of us with “road bikes” is that the industry at last understands all this and a few months ago Shimano added a 11-34 cassette to its Ultegra groupset.
+The good news for those of us with “road bikes” is that the industry at last understands all this and in the spring of 2018 Shimano added a 11-34 cassette to its Ultegra groupset.
 Not all shops are selling it yet, but you can find it here.